 5. How did you deal with access to funding?

 The business is completely self-funded without outside investment.
 I prefer complete control, without outside pressures, over the pace of product development and the type of products we develop.
 We prefer to ignore passing trends and instead formulate skincare products based on skin needs and product efficacy - both are timeless.
 This does mean that product development is slower than competitors with funding, but in addition to the above, it allows us the opportunity to listen to customer feedback on what they would like us to develop.
+The funding aspect has been tricky, so it was interesting and promising to hear about business loans and alternative funding products as potential, future funding routes.

 6. As a successful business woman what advice would you give to other entrepreneurs who are just beginning to find their feet?